scando1993/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe.md

 ---
 layout: docwithnav
-title: Installing ThingsBoard PE from AWS Marketplace
+title: Installing Pacificsoft PE from AWS Marketplace
-description: Installing ThingsBoard PE from AWS Marketplace
+description: Installing Pacificsoft PE from AWS Marketplace

 ---

-This guide describes how to install ThingsBoard Professional Edition from AWS Marketplace.
+This guide describes how to install Pacificsoft Professional Edition from AWS Marketplace.

-With this option you pay for Thingsboard Professional Edition on hourly basis.
+With this option you pay for Pacificsoft Professional Edition on hourly basis.

 * TOC